zephilou/ubuntu-14.04/README.md

 ubuntu-14.04
 ============
-List of script to quickly install some major software on Ubuntu 14.04 lts
+List of scripts to quickly install some major software on Ubuntu 14.04 lts

-* Installing Nginx 1.5.10
+* Installing Nginx 1.5.10 from source and php 5.5 from repository
-* Installing secure piece of software (UFW, LMD, ClamAV, Fail2Ban)
+* Installing security piece of software (UFW, LMD, ClamAV, Fail2Ban, RkHunter, Chkrootkit)